Different Types of Overhead Garage Doors

 What Are the Different Types of Commercial Overhead Doors to Consider?

-Overhead rolling doors, which are also referred to as coiling doors, can satisfy a wide range of needs, especially for commercial business properties.
+Overhead roll-up doors, which are also referred to as coiling doors, can satisfy a wide range of needs, especially for commercial business properties.

 The doors are ideal for service and delivery entrances in warehouses, storefronts, and concession counters.
 Insulated and fire-rated rolling doors are also available.